cs-uob/COMS20012/docs/labs/Lab9.md

 - Find running time to "mem"

-Hint: For running time of single process (suppose PID is 1) run `ps -p -1 -o etime`.
+Hint: For running time of single process (suppose PID is 1) run `ps -p 1 -o etime`.
 Apply the same approach to find the running time for "mem".

 9. You can Sort processes in decreasing order of running time:

-Run  `ps -eo user --sort=-etime -e`
+Run  `ps -eo pid,etime,cmd --sort=-etime -e`

 #### Questions: